NimaAra/Easy.Logger/README.md

 logService.Dispose();
 ```

+## ASP.NET Core Integration
+_Easy.Logger_ can be used in *ASP.NET Core* by referencing the [_Easy.Logger.Extensions.Microsoft_]((https://www.nuget.org/packages/Easy.Logger.Extensions.Microsoft)) _NuGet_ package.
+For more details on how to get started, take a look at [HERE](https://github.com/NimaAra/Easy.Logger/blob/master/Easy.Logger.Extensions.Microsoft/README.md).

 ## Easy Logger Extensions
 The [_Easy.Logger.Extensions_*](https://github.com/NimaAra/Easy.Logger/tree/master/Easy.Logger.Extensions) package offers more functionality to extend _log4net_.
 The package currently contains the [HTTPAppender](https://github.com/NimaAra/Easy.Logger/blob/master/Easy.Logger.Extensions/HTTPAppender.cs) which uses the `HTTPClient` to _POST_ _JSON_ payloads of log events to an endpoint.
 Take the following configuration as an example: